 PFLAG Charlotte envisions a world where diversity is celebrated and all people are respected, valued, and affirmed inclusive of their sexual orientation, gender identity, and gender expression.

-To support families, allies and people who are LGBTQ, to educate ourselves and others about challenges facing LGBTQ individuals, and to advocate in our communities to build a more equitable future for all.
+To support families, allies and people who are LGBTQ+, to educate ourselves and others about challenges facing LGBTQ+ individuals, and to advocate in our communities for a more equitable future for all.

 PFLAG Charlotte is a registered 501(c)(3).
 Our Tax ID is 58-1760960.

 Showing up at our first PFLAG meeting years ago, my husband and I had no idea what to expect.
 What we found was a group of parents sharing their experiences of supporting, loving, and advocating for their LGBTQ+ loved ones.
 PFLAG met us where we were, and walked with us every step of the way.
 I have experienced firsthand the power of PFLAG.
 What a gift to be able to do the same for others.